London Surgical Centre

 Types of circumcision procedures for adults

-London Surgical Centre is a specialized clinic in dealing with all types of circumcision procedures.
-Some people classify circumcision as high and low cut; loose or tight cut etc. Others describe methods as sleeve, freehand, forceps guided dorsal slit, using glue, staplers, etc. These are not always proven to be beneficial or anatomical.
-In simple terms, in circumcision, you have to have glans exposed where possible (i.e. if no sunken penis in obese people) and there should be enough skin left (either inner or outer) to allow adequate erection without covering the glans or head of the penis.
-In the NHS, it is standard practice to excise extra foreskin whichever way (sleeve or freehand, dorsal slit or forceps guided) using bipolar diathermy to make bloodless and stitching (or glue).
-In our center, we use special techniques to make bloodless and pain-free circumcision.
+London Surgical Centre is a specialised clinic in dealing all types of circumcision procedure.
+Some people classify circumcision as high and low cut; loose or tight cut etc. Others describe methods as sleeve, free hand, forceps guided, dorsal slit, using glue, staplers etc. These are not always proven to be beneficial or anatomical.
+In simple terms, in circumcision, you have to have glans exposed where possible (i.e. if no sunken penis in obese people) and there should be enough skin left (either inner or outer) to allow adequate erection without covering the glans or head of penis.
+In the NHS, it is standard practice to excise extra foreskin whichever way (sleeve or free hand, dorsal slit or forceps guided) using bipolar diathermy to make blood less and stitching (or glue).
+In our centre, we use special technique to make blood less and pain free circumcision.

 Cost/pricing of adult circumcision:

-London Surgical Centre provides quality service at a cheaper price as we charitable commitment.
-Price starts from £600 depending on various factors and general health conditions and expectations.
-This includes consultation, medication, aftercare, and unlimited follow-ups and revisions if needed (in rare circumstances).
+London Surgical Centre provides quality service at cheaper price as we charitable commitment.
+Price starts from £400 depending on various factors and general health condition and expectation.
+This includes consultation, medication, aftercare and unlimited follow ups and revisions if needed (in rare circumstances).

 Healing after adult circumcision